sto3014/LRPureRAW/README.md

 ## Features

 ---
-* Export provider (export preset) to send photos to DxO PureRAW
+* Export provider (export preset) to send photos to _DxO PureRAW_.
-* New in 1.5: Processed photos can be automatically send back into the original folder - see [Export Location](#export-location)
+* New in 1.5: Processed photos can automatically be sent back into the original folder - see [Export Location](#export-location)
 * New in 1.5: Export filter - see [Filter for valid photos](#filter-for-valid-photos):
     * for virtual copies